 Please respond to the following questions.
 The first four essay questions are required.
 The fifth essay question is optional.
 Each question has a limit of 2500 characters.

-- What personal characteristics do you posses that make you well suited for clinical practice in the field of speech language pathology?
+- What personal characteristics do you possess that make you well-suited for clinical practice in the field of speech-language pathology?

 - Why do you want to attend Northwestern University for your graduate education?
 What do you believe you would contribute to the MS SLL program at Northwestern University?

 - Tell us about a goal you set for yourself and how you achieved it.
 What motivated you to set and achieve your goal?